sysbiomed/glmSparseNet/README.md

 It adds two new main functions called `network.glmnet` and `network.cv.glmnet` that extend both model inference and model selection via cross-validation with network-based regularization.

-There are 3 methods available to use data-dependant methods to generate the netork:
+There are 3 methods available to use data-dependant methods to generate the network:

 1. Correlation matrix with cutoff;
 2. Covariance matrix with cutoff; <!-- 1.
 Sparse bayesian networks using `sparsebn` package. -->